Why Visier

 What is workforce planning?

 Ask 100 people to define workforce planning, and you may get 100 different definitions.
-In a nutshell, though, workforce planning is the process of ensuring the organization has the right number of people with the right skills, in the right place, at the right time to deliver on business goals.
-I’d also argue that it’s having the capacity and discipline to think well ahead, so that you can react more quickly and effectively in the moment.
+In a nutshell, though, workforce planning is the process of ensuring the organization has the right number of people with the right skills in the right place at the right time to deliver on business goals.
+It requires the capacity and discipline to think well ahead so that you can react more quickly and effectively in the moment.

 Workforce planning has two major facets: one is operational and the other is strategic.

-• Operational workforce planning looks at the short-term –typically 1-2 years out– and helps the organization map existing skills, capabilities, and resources back to more near term requirements.
+• Operational workforce planning considers the short term—typically one to two years out—and helps the organization map existing skills, capabilities, and resources back to more near-term requirements.

-• Strategic workforce planning addresses not only the number of people required to execute the business strategy, but looks at the skills and capabilities those individuals will need in the long-term.
+• Strategic workforce planning addresses not only the number of people required to execute the business strategy but also factors in the skills and capabilities those individuals will need in the long term.

 Another one of our customers (a 50,000-employee financial services company) uses a monthly planning process to capture workforce demand for the different groups within the organization.
 After analyzing the Total Cost of Workforce (TCOW), planners compare scenarios for future states of the workforce and see how the cost of contractors or full-time employees would compare over time.
 This lets the business manage costs while adapting to meet growing customer demands.

-Ultimately, strategic workforce planning is a continuous, dynamic process that helps leaders ensure talent decisions are aligned with where the business needs to go in the future.
+Ultimately, strategic workforce planning is a continuous, dynamic process that helps leaders ensure talent decisions align with the business's future needs.
 It does not replace operational planning.

 Instead, it complements operational planning to help businesses make good data-driven talent decisions that balance both immediate and long-term needs.